 WHAT IS INDUSTRIAL SYMBIOSIS?

-The Northwest is positioned to become a North American leader in clean manufacturing and production by adopting an innovative concept called industrial symbiosis.
+The Pacific Northwest is positioned to become a North American leader in clean manufacturing and production by adopting an innovative concept called industrial symbiosis.

 Industrial symbiosis enables co-located industries to tap renewable and recycled resources, and share ‘secondary resources’ where one industry’s waste – energy, water, or materials -- becomes another’s resource.
 This simple yet powerful idea will not only help industry reduce waste and pollution – but also spur job creation and economic development in the clean economy.
-This could benefit communities of all shapes and sizes throughout the Northwest-- rural, suburban and urban on both sides of Washington and Oregon.
+This could benefit communities of all shapes and sizes throughout the PNW-- rural, suburban and urban on both sides of Washington and Oregon.

 Successful examples from Denmark prove that industrial symbiosis can create tremendous economic value.
 One of the world's earliest adopters, a city of only about 17,000 residents called Kalundborg is estimated to generate $28 million in annual economic value by capturing and reusing waste resources like materials, heat, and energy.
 In addition they are reducing climate pollution by over 600,000 tons annually.